-We can see here that the pivot tables can’t handle text string.
+We can see here that the pivot tables can’t handle text strings.
 It counts them, but it does show that we have a single value for each field.

 Now let’s take a look at that segment that I created.
 So I’m going to go back to the Data and I’m going to unhide my column.
 You can see that it’s just an index number, identifying each of the separate blocks of the data that are still stacked on top of each other.

 So for me, the key transformation will be a pivot of the data to get it back into that tabular format.

 In the forum, I’ve seen other ways of dealing with this.
 There are other ways to get to a tabular format aside from using a pivot action and they work equally well.
-If you’re interested in that, then just go to the forum and start exploring.
+If you’re interested in that, go to the forum and start exploring.

 Using Power Query To Create Dimension Table

 Let’s go over to power query and review my solution.